jcreixell/contentful-sync-rss/README.md

 License
 -------

-Tracker is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.
+Contentful RSS Sync is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.